tho15/advanced-lane-lines/writeup_template.md

 ###Thresholded Binary Image

-In this step we tried to find lane lines using edge detection techniques.
-It is crucial to be able to identify lane lines pixels.
+In this step we tried to filter the image using edge detection techniques to identify lane pixels.
+It is a crucial step for this project.
 I used a combination of color and gradient thresholds to generate a binary image.
 The code is contained in the function **'hsv_pipeline'** in main.py.
 Following illustrates the step of image thresholding:

 * Apply Sobel operation in X direction with threshold (20, 150)
 * Calculate gradient and apply threshold (0.7, 1.2)